-The first offering of the CPIA Results-Based Financing (FINANCE) course was a success!
+The first offering of the CPIA Finance Impact course was a success!
 The week-long course, running August 13-17, was hosted on Queen’s University’s main campus in Kingston, Ontario.
 Under the guidance of facilitators Bahman Kashi and Jerrod Mason, seventeen course participants continued along the path to becoming Certified Professional Impact Analysts.

-The FINANCE course was designed to introduce participants to the opportunities and challenges that arise when moving from grant-based to results-based financing.
+The Finance Impact course was designed to introduce participants to the opportunities and challenges that arise when moving from grant-based to results-based financing.
 Throughout the week, participants engaged in lectures, in-class discussions, and completed a case study where they assessed the financial and social feasibility of a development project.

 The course brought together individuals from diverse academic and professional backgrounds, representing such organizations as Nutrition International and various offices of World Vision including, World Vision International, World Vision Canada, World Vision US, World Vision Zimbabwe, and World Vision Australia.